Asymptotically Improved Circuit for $d$-ary Grover's Algorithm with Advanced Decomposition of $n$-qudit Toffoli Gate

 Any quantum system is susceptible to different types of errors such as decoherence, noisy gates.
-For a $d$-dimensional quantum system, the gate error scales as $d^2$ and $d^4$ for single and two qubit gates respectively \cite{gokhale2019asymptotic}.
+For a $d$-ary quantum systems, the gate error scales as $d^2$ and $d^4$ for one and two-qudit gates respectively \cite{gokhale2019asymptotic}.
 Furthermore, for qubits, the amplitude damping error decays the state $\ket{1}$ to $\ket{0}$ with probability $\lambda_1$.
-For a $d$-dimensional system, every state in level $\ket{i} \neq \ket{0}$ has a probability $\lambda_i$ of decaying.
+For a $d$-ary system, every state in level $\ket{i} \neq \ket{0}$ has a probability $\lambda_i$ of decaying.
 In other words, the usage of higher dimensional states penalizes the system with more errors.
 Nevertheless, the effect of these errors on the used decomposition of Toffoli gate has been studied by Gokhale et al. \cite{gokhale2019asymptotic}.
-They have shown that although the usage of qudits lead to increased error, the overall error probability of the decomposition is lower than the existing ones since the number of ancilla qudits and the depth are both reduced.
+They have shown that although the usage of qutrits leads to increased error, the overall error probability of the decomposition is lower than that for the earlier ones since the number of ancilla qubits and the depth are both reduced.